 I have handled over 2,000 cases during my career.

 In a flat fee case, other costs are usually mentioned upfront, but if there are additional costs, they are not paid to the attorney but for special needs that the client’s case may require.
-Such as, a drug screening, or need for a court reporter or any unforeseen motions due to a complication in the case.
+Examples include a drug screening, or need for a court reporter or any unforeseen motions due to a complication in the case.

 If a case goes to trial and needs to be litigated, in a flat fee case, that is accounted for and there would not be an additional fee.
 Pocket costs could include client’s parking in a garage at the courthouse or tolls along the way.
 Also, the need for copies of a prior case or report to be procured for trial.